Trump Favors Tougher Investment Oversight, Stops Short Of Targeting China

 However, Trump backed away from singling out China and instead supported broader measures that would apply to any country.

-The House of Representatives on Tuesday approved a bill to boost the authority of CFIUS, an interagency body that reviews potential foreign investment and is led by Treasury Secretary Steven Mnuchin, and to broaden the types of deals subject to oversight.
+The House of Representatives and the Senate have each approved a bill to boost the authority of CFIUS, an interagency body that reviews potential foreign investment, to broaden the types of deals subject to oversight.

 Trump said the legislation would offer "additional tools to combat the predatory investment practices that threaten our critical technology leadership, national security, and future economic prosperity."

-Even the hint of a possible CFIUS review can kill a potential investment and the committee has blocked Chinese investment in semiconductors and the oil industry but also has targeted Russian nuclear investment, and a Dubai takeover of a US port operator.
+Even the hint of a possible CFIUS review can kill a potential investment and the committee has blocked Chinese investment in semiconductors and targeted Russian nuclear investment.
+Analysts worry the talk of tighter oversight will discourage investment that benefits the US economy.

 According to the Rhodium Group, a research firm, Chinese investment in the United States fell 35 percent in 2017 from the record $45.6 billion in 2016, and has slowed to a trickle, just $1.4 billion in the first quarter of this year.